 How to create a Django application with our quickstart repository¶

-The Django Divio quickstart repository is a template that gives you the fastest possible way of launching a new Django project on Divio.
+The Django Divio quickstart repository is a template that gives you the fastest possible way of launching a new Django application on Divio.

 It uses a completely standard Django project as created by the Django